davis0119/Sell-Bell/README.md

 - created two different types of Posts: Bells and Rings
 - allowed users to delete their own posts when they feel they no longer need it
 - users can comment on every post and work things out

-A video walking through the final project (running) and a walkthough of the code requirements.